 Avoiding air problems

 Air elimination through the last couple of decades has changed dramatically.
-Four or more decades ago, we had the circulator(s) located on the return piping of the boiler, and air elimination was done by a B&G Airtrol fitting, pictured below, mounted on the supply pipe with a dip tube into the boiler.
-The dip tube was low enough in the boiler that no air got into the supply piping.
-There was a bell-looking fitting that the dip tube came out of, which collected the air, and went on to a ceiling-mounted expansion tank.
-There were purge valves installed for zone purging of air when the boiler was installed or if the system needed draining for service.
+Four or more decades ago, the circulator(s) were located on the return piping of the boiler, and air elimination was achieved using a B&G Airtrol fitting, pictured below, mounted on the supply pipe with a dip tube extending into the boiler.
+The dip tube was positioned low enough in the boiler that no air entered the supply piping.
+There was a bell-shaped fitting that the dip tube emerged from, which collected the air and led to a ceiling-mounted expansion tank.
+Purge valves were installed for zone purging of air when the boiler was installed or if the system needed to be drained for service.
 This application worked very well.

 As the boiler industry evolved we did away with the air did away with the air control fittings with dip tubes and added automatic air vents and air separators.
 We still added purge valves for purging the air pond boiler installation or system service.
-At this point, people started adding automatic air vents with non-diaphragm type expansion tanks.
+At this point, people began adding automatic air vents with non-diaphragm-type expansion tanks.
 This created a problem of having a non-maintenance style tank, to a tank that needed draining.

 As we continue to move forward with air elimination from hydronic systems, about 1958, the manufacturer suggested moving the circulator from the return side to the supply side of the system.
 The reason for this is credited to the introduction of a one-piece circulator.
 Before the one-piece circulator, we had three-piece circulators.
 The three-piece circulators could move much more water for their size than the one-piece circulator.

 When a circulator is running, the pressure on the outlet side will always be higher than the pressure on the inlet side of the circulator.
-The point where the expansion tank is connected to the system is called the point of no pressure change.
+The point where the expansion tank is connected to the system is referred to as the point of no pressure change.
 This means that if the system fills with pressure of 12 PSI, this pressure will remain constant unless we manually adjust the water temperature, fill the system, or drain it.
 So, if the pressure does not change at the expansion tank connection, the circulator can add system pressure or drop system pressure.
-The simple rule is that whatever side of the circulator the expansion tank is on, the pressure on that side of the circulator does not change.
+The simple rule is that the pressure on the side of the circulator where the expansion tank is located remains unchanged.

 Circulator installed on return piping